ACFTest/locke/README.md

 - **Minting**: Owner-only function to mint new tokens within the capped supply limit.
 - **Burning**: Allows token holders (including the owner of the smart contract) to burn tokens from their balance.
 - **Upgrade and Downgrade**: Demonstrates smooth contract upgrades and downgrades while maintaining state integrity.
-- **Fully Tested**: Comprehensive test suite covering initialization, minting, burning, edge cases, upgrades, and downgrades.
+- **Fully Tested**:  Test cases covering initialization, minting, burning, edge cases, upgrades, and downgrades.

 ---